Apoorvjoc/java-core/README.md

         eg2: A webrowser like google chrome might use multiple thread for different tabs , with each tab runnning as a separate thread

 MULTITASKING :

+How Java Handles Multithreading :
+In single core env , Java Multithreading is managed by jvm and the OS , which switch b/w threads to give the illusion of concurrency .
+The thread share the single code , and time slicing is used to manage thread execution.
+In a multi-core env , Java Multithreading can take full advantage of the available cores.
+The JVM distribute threads across multiple cores, allowing true parallel execution of thread.

+Java supports multithreading through its java.lang.Thread class and java.lang.Runnable interface.